 Nutrition with Wendi Coaching Hack

-When counseling my young athletes and recreational active adults we go over the benefits consume four-five meals per day.
+When counseling my young athletes and recreationally active adults we go over the benefits consume four-five meals per day.
 When we go over their nutrition I ask, what was meal one?
 Referring to “breakfast” as meal one also helps young athletes feel like eating something before, they leave the house is realistic.
 Breakfast is often affiliated with a “sit down and eat approach”.
-Most young athletes and even adults do not have time to sit down and eat something and feel overwhelmed with lack of planning or time in the morning.
-So, for a young growing and developing athlete meal one is a grab-n-go option of a protein, fiber + carbohydrate.
-Ideally the meal would be planned out in advance to ensure it is available to grab on the way out.
-Control your controllables, planning meals in advance for a schedule you know you have come up is a controllable.
-Simple grab-and-go breakfasts include hard boiled-egg and fruit, string cheese and banana, yogurt parfait and whole-grain granola, whole-grain toast with nut butter, turkey breakfast sandwich, and berries and oatmeal.
+Most young athletes and even adults do not have time to sit down and eat something and feel overwhelmed with a lack of planning or time in the morning.
+So, for a young growing, and developing athlete meal one is a grab-n-go option of a protein, fiber + carbohydrate.
+Ideally, the meal would be planned out in advance to ensure it is available to grab on the way out.
+Control your controllable habits, planning meals in advance for a schedule you know you have come up with is controllable.
+Simple grab-and-go breakfasts include hard-boiled egg and fruit, string cheese and banana, yogurt parfait and whole-grain granola, whole-grain toast with nut butter, turkey breakfast sandwich, and berries and oatmeal.

 My top five premium fuel meal one options

 Eggs, one of the most nutrient-dense, convenient, and inexpensive foods available.
 Eggs are rich in choline which helps support neurotransmitter production for cognition.
 6-8 grams of high-quality protein and contain all essential amino acids for muscle mass, bone health, and promoting satiety. also contain lutein and zeaxanthin which are antioxidants that support eye health.
 Eggs are considered one of the most nutritious foods available containing several vitamins, minerals, and folate.
 Egg scramble, hard-boiled, or even a fried egg sandwich!